Why Hire You Over Your Competition?

-Almost daily, applicants question why they were not chosen over someone else for a particular job opening.
+Almost daily, applicants question why they were not chosen over someone else.
 Rarely do they grasp the reality the job search is a competition against other applicants with the one with the most marbles wins.
 If you know why you should be chosen over all other applicants, share it.
-This should be included on your application and/or in your resume.
+This should be included in your application and/or in your resume.
 Selling yourself to the prospective employer is important to a successful job search.

 Want the stability, respect, and recognition a great job can afford you?
 You must put some effort into selling yourself.
 Toot your own horn to receive the attention and recognition you have earned from past positions.
 Ask yourself what values you bring to the table and address those in a brief summary.